masonicboom/learning-to-program/text-analysis/readme.md

 ### 1.2

-Create a file named "a1.rb".
+Create a file named "count.rb".
 Within that file, define a function named "text" that returns the text of The Count of Monte Cristo in one long string.

 ### 1.3